Applying for co-naturalization of a minor child

 -

-You have civic knowledge.
-You do not have to prove civic knowledge if
+You have knowledge of civics.
+You do not need to provide proof of civics knowledge if

-- you are unable to do so due to a physical, mental, or psychological illness or disability, or due to your age, or
+- this is not possible due to a physical, mental, or psychological illness or disability, or due to age, or

-- you entered the country as a guest worker before June 30, 1974, or you entered the country as the spouse of this person at around the same time, or
+- you entered the country as a guest worker by June 30, 1974, or you followed as the spouse of that person within a reasonable timeframe, or

-- you entered the country as a contract worker before October 2, 1990, or you followed as the spouse of this person within a reasonable period of time.
+- you entered the country as a contract worker by October 2, 1990, or you followed as the spouse of that person within a reasonable time frame.

-- You are not married to more than one person at the same time.
+- You are not married to more than one person at the same time and do not engage in behavior that disregards the equality of men and women as established in the Basic Law.

 -

-You are committed to the free democratic basic order of the Basic Law and have made a declaration of loyalty.
+You are committed to the free democratic basic order of the Basic Law and submit a declaration of loyalty.
 This means that

 - you do not support any anti-constitutional or extremist activities